 NOTE: An application that is not accepted into the MGP during one funding cycle may be resubmitted for consideration during a subsequent funding cycle.
 It is also possible that projects may receive partial funding.
-If recommended for funding less than the amount requested, the applicant will be asked to submit a revised project description, budget, and timeline prior to Board approval of the project into the MGP.
+If recommended for funding less than the amount requested, the applicant will be asked to submit a revised project description, budget and timeline prior to Board approval.